Have you had a UTI test and received negative results, even though you have symptoms of a UTI?

 Which brings us to the next problem…

-First, let’s just put it out there that if you received negative results for a urine culture, but you still have symptoms, it is very possible you have a UTI.
+Let’s just put it out there that if you have received negative results for a urine culture, but you still have symptoms, it is very possible you have a UTI.
 Unfortunately, these testing issues can add another layer of confusion and uncertainty when seeking answers.

 #1.
 It Turns Out Urine Is Not Sterile